michael-brade/LaTeX.js/README.md

 translate a LaTeX document to HTML5

 Options:

   -V, --version          output the version number
-  -o, --output <file>    specify output file, otherwise STDOUT will be used -a, --assets [dir]     copy CSS and fonts to the specified directory, or to the directory of output file -b, --bare             don't include HTML boilerplate and CSS, only output the contents of body -e, --entities         encode HTML entities in the output instead of using UTF-8 characters -p, --pretty           beautify the html (this may add/remove spaces unintentionally) -c, --class <class>    set a default documentclass for documents without a preamble (default: article)
+  -o, --output <file>    specify output file, otherwise STDOUT will be used -a, --assets [dir]     copy CSS and fonts to the directory of the output file, unless dir is given (default: no assets are copied)
+  -b, --body             don't include HTML boilerplate and CSS, only output the contents of body -e, --entities         encode HTML entities in the output instead of using UTF-8 characters -p, --pretty           beautify the html (this may add/remove spaces unintentionally) -c, --class <class>    set a default documentclass for documents without a preamble (default: article)